HyperQB/hyperqb.github.io/_sources/manual/index.rst.txt

 HyperLTL & A-HLTL grammar
 ^^^^^^^^^^^^^^^^

-HyperQB supports the specification of hyperproperties using HyperLTL and A-HLTL.
-The following is the formal grammar for both specification languages supported by HyperQB, implemented using the `pest` parser generator allowing for modular and extensible parsing of hyperproperty formulas:
+HyperQB supports hyperproperty specifications expressed in two logical systems: HyperLTL and A-HLTL.
+The following is the formal grammar for both specification languages supported by HyperQB, implemented using the `pest` parser generator allowing for modular and extensible parsing of formulas:

 .. code-block:: text